emil6strutui/interactive-menu/README.md

-You must copy the fronten_pc.txd from the models folder to the models/txd folder for now.
+Just copy the content of the menu folder to your Redux project and follow the example in the index.ts file to start creating your own menus.